10usr/container_workshop/lab3.md

 ### **Step 1:** Detaching from a container

 -   If you have started an *interactive* container (with option `-it`), you can detach from it.
 -   The "detach" sequence is ^P^Q.

--   Otherwise you can detach by killing the Docker client.
+-   Otherwise you can detach by killing the container.

  (But not by hitting ^C, as this would deliver SIGINT to the container.)

 What does `-it` stand for?

 -   `-t` means "allocate a terminal."
 -   `-i` means "connect stdin to the terminal."

 <br />

 ### Specifying a custom detach sequence

--   You don't like ^P^Q?
-No problem!

- • You can change the sequence with `docker run --detach-keys`.

- • This can also be passed as a global option to the engine.

-Start a container with a custom detach command:
+Start a interactive container with command:
 ```
- $ docker run -ti --detach-keys ctrl-x,x hcscompany/clock
+ $ podman run -it containers.cicd.ontwikkel.local/levitate/clock
 ```
-Detach by hitting ^X x.
-(This is ctrl-x then x, not ctrl-x twice!)
+Detach by hitting ^P^Q.

 Check that our container is still running:
 ```
- $ docker ps -l
+ $ podman ps -l
 ```

 <br />